 “Modern man lives under the illusion that he knows what he wants – while he actually wants what he is supposed to want.”Erich Fromm

-I am a Gestalt psychotherapist – I graduated from the School of Trainers and Psychotherapists at the Gestalt Institute (IG; formerly the Gestalt Therapy Institute – ITG) in Cracow.
-I hold a Gestalt psychotherapist certificate issued by IG, the European Certificate of Gestalt Psychotherapy issued by EAGT and the European Certificate of Psychotherapy (ECP – EAP) issued by EAP, which allows practicing psychotherapy in most countries of the European Union.
-I am also a psychologist – a graduate of the Faculty of Psychology at the University of Warsaw, where I defend my doctoral dissertation.
-I gained my clinical experience during two internships in the Autonomous Public Voivodeship Psychiatric Healthcare Complex in Warsaw at 27 Nowowiejska Street and in the Stowarzyszenie dla Rodzin association in Warsaw.
-Striving for continued professional development and raising my psychotherapeutic qualifications, I subject my work to supervision and take part in various trainings, workshops and conferences for psychotherapists and psychologists.
+I am a Gestalt psychotherapist and psychologist who combines clinical practice with research in the field of clinical psychology and psychotherapy.
+I graduated from the School of Trainers and Psychotherapists at the Gestalt Institute (IG; formerly the Gestalt Therapy Institute – ITG) in Cracow.
+I have a Gestalt psychotherapist certificate issued by IG, a European Certificate of Gestalt Psychotherapy (EAGT) and a European Certificate of Psychotherapy (ECP), which allows me to practice psychotherapy in most European Union countries.
+I have gained clinical experience, among others during two internships at the Independent Provincial Complex of Public Psychiatric Healthcare Institutions in Warsaw at ul.
+Nowowiejska 27 and the Association for Families in Warsaw.
+Striving for continuous professional development and improving my psychotherapeutic qualifications, I regularly supervise my work and participate in various trainings, workshops and conferences for psychotherapists and psychologists.

 What psychotherapy means to me